-A method body is represented by a structure consisting of E-labeled nodes connected by edges that express information about dynamic method calls and variable invocations (accesses and updates).
+A method body is represented by a structure consisting of E-nodes connected by edges that express information about dynamic method calls and variable invocations (accesses and updates).
 For example, Figure 2 represents the method bodies in class Node.
 The method body of send contains a sequence of two subexpressions, which is denoted by two e-edges from the B-node to two different E-nodes.
-The second subexpression nextNode.accept(p) is a cascaded method call (represented by a e-edge) consisting of a variable access (represented by an e-edge to the e-node labelled e-edge and corresponding e-edge originating from the same e-node).
+The second subexpression nextNode.accept(p) is a cascaded method call (represented by a \bullet -edge) consisting of a variable access (represented by an a-edge to the V-node labelled nextNode) followed by a dynamic method call with one parameter (represented by a d-edge and corresponding p-edge originating from the same E-node).

 We have deliberately kept the graph model very simple to make it as language independent as possible.
-It does not model Java-specific implementation features such as: Java interfaces; explicit references to this; constructor methods; control statements (such as if, for, etc.); Java modifiers (such as abstract, protected, final); inner classes; threads; exceptions.
+It does not model Java-specific implementation features such as: Java interfaces; explicit references to this; constructor methods; control statements (such as if, for, etc.); Java modifiers (such as static, abstract, protected, final); inner classes; threads; exceptions.